Chapter 16.

 Six days later, Jesus took with him Peter and James and his brother John and led them up a high mountain, by themselves.
 And he was transfigured before them, and his face shone like the sun, and his clothes became dazzling white.
 Suddenly there appeared to them Moses and Elijah, talking with him.
 Then Peter said to Jesus, “Lord, it is good for us to be here; if you wish, I will make three dwellings here, one for you, one for Moses, and one for Elijah.”
 (Matthew 17:1-4)

-This verse unequivicalbly describes how the spirits of Moses and Elijah, who had died many hundreds of years before, appeared to Jesus.
+This verse unequivocally describes how the spirits of Moses and Elijah, who had died many hundreds of years before, appeared to Jesus.
 In communicating with the spirits of Moses and Elijah, Jesus was acting as a medium between the living and the dead.
 He gave his disciples proof that the spirits of the departed can communicate to people on Earth.
 Of course, clerics don’t point out this evidence of Jesus’ mediumship.

 Recent Teachings from Jesus of Nazareth

 When Jesus incarnated over 2,000 years ago, He came to teach humanity about love and forgiveness.
 His message is essentially the same today.
 A common denominator among all information channeled from Jesus is the nature of the messages.
-They are about love, forgiveness, peace, healing, and the presence of God within each and every person.
+They are about love, forgiveness, peace, healing, and the presence of God (Love) within each and every person.
 How in the world could any Church or cleric in good conscience condemn their followers for receiving these messages?

 Authors of Recent Books Channeled from Jesus (aka Jeshua)